Biden's $1.75 trillion social spending bill faces critical year-end test

 "The agreement from the beginning was that it was one deal," Senator Elizabeth Warren, a leading progressive, told reporters.
 "And yet we seem to be having trouble pulling the BBB part across the finish line."

-Schumer's predicament is similar to what Democrats faced over a decade ago when, without Republican support, they struggled to enact the Affordable Care Act, better known as Obamacare, which promised to make health insurance affordable to millions of Americans.
+Schumer's predicament is similar to what Democrats faced over a decade ago under former President Barack Obama.
+Without Republican support, they struggled to enact the Affordable Care Act, better known as Obamacare, which promised to make health insurance affordable to millions of Americans.

-It finally passed in an election year and became the landmark achievement of Barack Obama's presidency, just as Build Back Better could be for Biden.
+It finally passed in an election year and became the landmark achievement of Obama's presidency.

 'FAILURE TO DELIVER'